Muslim leader urges Indonesians to boycott Starbucks over LGBT stand

-JAKARTA A leader of Indonesia's second-largest Muslim organization has called for a boycott of Starbucks (SBUX.O), saying that the international coffee chain's pro-gay stand risks ruining the "religious and cultured" core of the Southeast Asian nation.
+JAKARTA (Reuters) - A leader of Indonesia's second-largest Muslim organization has called for a boycott of Starbucks, saying that the international coffee chain's pro-gay stand risks ruining the "religious and cultured" core of the Southeast Asian nation.

 With the exception of the ultra-conservative Aceh province, homosexuality is legal in Indonesia.
 But police raids on the lesbian, gay, bisexual and transgender (LGBT) community have risen in the world's most populous Muslim country.